mysterious-coding/base_entranced/README.md

 Rcon command to secretly mute people.
 Only shadowmuted players can see each others' chats.

 ####Simplified private messaging
-Instead of using tell, you can send private messages to people by pressing your normal chat bind and typing two @ symbols followed by their name and the message, e.g. `@@ pad hello dude`
+Instead of using tell, you can send private messages to people by pressing your normal chat bind and typing two @ symbols followed by their name and the message, e.g. `@@pad hello dude`

 ####Bugfixes and other changes
 * Troll/box characters (WSI fonts) are now disallowed from being in player names due to breaking formatting.